Ever since someone chose a fallen branch to sit on beside a campfire, furniture has been a constant companion throughout the history of humankind.

 Across eight categories and over eighty subcategories, the SIT Furniture Design of the Year Award seeks talented professional furniture designers whose work adds something special to the subject.
 To find out more about what we are looking for, and for helpful submission tips, the details can be found on our categories page.

 The SIT Furniture Design of the Year winner will receive the SIT Awards trophy, considerable publicity and promotion, coverage, critical acclaim, and much more.
 To find out how much more, have a look at our benefits page.

 Students and young designers are encouraged to apply to our Emerging Furniture Designer of the Year Award, which uses the same category and subcategory titles as the professional award, with the student designs being judged in a different competition.

 Looking at challenges and seeking ways to overcome them is central to furniture design.
-For this reason, the SIT Furniture Design Award has created an Innovation Center, the winner of which will receive a grant of US$3000 to create a prototype or to start production.
+For this reason, the SIT Furniture Design Award has created an Innovation Center, the winner of which will receive a cash prize of US$3000 to create a prototype or to start production.

 Each year, a different topic will be chosen, focusing on projects which highlight invention, closely examine today’s challenges, and find ways to overcome them.